Boamorte8/vue-learning-resources-app/README.md

 # The Learning Resources App

-Project to put on practice all things that I have been learned until this moment in the course
+Project for Section 10 to put on practice all things that I have been learned in all sections before.
+Sections 1 - 9

 ## Learned things